botlabs-gg/yagpdb-docs-v2/.github/STYLE.md

 This makes it easier to later change it to the other style if we ever want to, and it doesn't lose much meaning compared to underscore `_italics_`.

 These markers should not be applied to whole sentences or paragraphs, but rather to specific words or phrases that you want to emphasize.
-If you want to emphasize a whole sentence or paragraph, consider using a callout instead (see below).
+If you want to emphasize a whole sentence or paragraph, consider using a [callout instead](#additional-markdown-features).

-Using CAPSLOCK and, worse, **BOLD CAPSLOCK** looks ugly, and feels far too shouty.
+Using CAPSLOCK and, worse, **BOLD CAPSLOCK** looks ugly, and is generally considered shouting in online communications.
 Don't do it.

 #### Lists

-Use `-` for unordered lists, even sublists.
+Use hyphens `-` for all unordered lists, even sublists.
-This makes it easier for you to write (only ever one symbol to use) and it also looks cleaner in source form.
+This makes it easier for you to write (only one symbol to use) and it is more readable in source form.

 Properly number your ordered lists.
 Don't just use `1.` for every item (even though that properly renders to HTML); use the correct numbers for each item.